godotengine/godot-docs/classes/class_tubetrailmesh.rst

 - |void| **set_curve**\ (\ value\: :ref:`Curve<class_Curve>`\ )
 - :ref:`Curve<class_Curve>` **get_curve**\ (\ )

 Determines the radius of the tube along its length.
 The radius of a particular section ring is obtained by multiplying the baseline :ref:`radius<class_TubeTrailMesh_property_radius>` by the value of this curve at the given distance.
 For values smaller than ``0``, the faces will be inverted.
+Should be a unit :ref:`Curve<class_Curve>`.

 .. rst-class:: classref-item-separator